liu-qilong/liu-qilong.github.io/contents/blog/travel-time-analysis.md

 ![img](/img/travel-time-by-hour-sz-sd.png)
 ![img](/img/travel-time-by-hour-sd-sg.png)

-- The traffic pressure of both northbound and southbound traffic increases from 6:00.
+- The traffic pressure of both northbound and southbound traffic increased from 6:00.
-- Northbound traffic peaks at around 13:00, while southbound traffic peaks at around 16:00 or later.
+- Northbound traffic peaked at around 13:00, while southbound traffic peaked at around 16:00 or later.
-- Both northbound and southbound traffic pressure decreases at around 12:00, probably due to lunchtime.
+- Both northbound and southbound traffic pressure decreased at around 12:00, probably due to lunchtime.

 Based on these observations: